georgealexakis/ros-joystick/README.md

 # ROS Joystick

 ROS Joystick is a Hybrid Application, for remote controling and monitoring of a robot that runs ROS.
+Also, it publishes and subscribes to different topics for sending goals, monitoring the robot status and the live view of the robot camera.
 (This implementation has tested only with ROS Kinetic version)

 ## Table of Contents